-Current and former patients who live in the United States and received notice from Bayhealth Medical Center that their personal information may have been compromised in a data breach discovered in July 2024, may qualify to submit a claim for up to $5,000, plus free medical monitoring, from a class action settlement.
-The cyberattack compromised PII and PHI belonging to an estimated 497,047 individuals.
+Current and former patients who live in the United States and received notice from Bayhealth Medical Center that a data breach discovered in July 2024 may have compromised their personal information could qualify to submit a claim for up to $5,000 plus a pro rata cash payment and free medical monitoring from a class action settlement.
+The cyberattack compromised the data of an estimated 497,047 individuals.

-Bayhealth Medical Center Inc. has agreed to pay $2.5 million to settle a class action lawsuit for alleged negligence, negligence per se, breach of implied contract, invasion of privacy, unjust enrichment, breach of fiduciary duty, and declaratory judgment related to a 2024 ransomware attack that potentially exposed sensitive personal and protected health information.
+Bayhealth Medical Center Inc. agreed to pay $2.5 million to settle a class action alleging negligence, negligence per se, breach of implied contract, invasion of privacy, unjust enrichment, breach of fiduciary duty and declaratory judgment related to a 2024 ransomware attack that potentially exposed sensitive personal and protected health information.

 Who can file a claim for a data breach payout?